-Successful Restaurant Concepts
+Restaurant Concepts Trending Now

 From casual restaurants and coffee shops to fast food chains and new trending restaurant concepts like the virtual restaurant, there’s a restaurant theme idea that’s bound to whet your appetite.

-1. Trending Restaurant Concept: Virtual Restaurants
+1. Virtual Restaurants

 Virtual restaurants are a new concept that’s growing alongside the delivery app market—think Uber Eats and Grubhub.
 These restaurants take orders through online apps and use ‘ghost kitchens’ or virtual kitchens that offer virtual menus to take-out customers.